sandeepcr529/codespy/Readme.md

 **How to do path coverage analysis:**

 * Download codespy.php.
 * Include it in your project and add the functions to be analyzed for path coverage by calling function '_addFunctionToAnalyze_' **BEFORE** any of your files gets included.
+Please view the included test.php file to see how to use the function '_addFunctionToAnalyze_'.
 * Specify the output directory for codespy's html output files.
 Directory must be script writable.
 * Execute your tests/ code via command line or from a browser.
 * Codespy's destructor method will write the collected data to the output directory at the end of execution.